Igniting the future of business education

 Master of Business Administration (MBA) programs at the Cox School have been ranked among the top programs of their kind in the nation for many years.
 From the exceptional faculty and the small class size to the unique experience of studying business globally and having the optimum networking opportunities that the Cox School and the city of Dallas offer, the Cox School is an exemplary educational experience for the men and women who walk through the doors of the school to begin the program each year.
 In order to continue to attract high-quality students to the SMU Cox MBA programs, scholarships are integral.

 While both current-use and endowment gifts support MBA scholarships, as part of SMU Ignited we have announced a $30 million drive for endowed MBA scholarships.
-Generous supporters have already put us halfway to our goal with $15 million to shape the leadership pipeline and empower the next generation of entrepreneurs.
+Gifts from Edwin “Ed” L. Cox, Sr. ’42 and Carolyn L. Miller and David B. Miller ’72, ’73 have already put us halfway to our goal with $15 million to shape the leadership pipeline and empower the next generation of entrepreneurs.

 Make an impact

-Support the general scholarship fund for incoming students.
+Support the general scholarship fund for incoming students or invest in the expansion and renovation of Cox facilities.

 A $125,000 gift or pledge establishes a $100,000 endowed, named partial-tuition graduate scholarship and provides $25,000 for immediate scholarship awards.
 When fully funded, the projected estimate for spendable earnings on the named endowment fund would provide approximately $4,500 per year.
 Endowments last in perpetuity.